Opendigitalradio/dab-scripts/README.md

 - Modulator: creates a modulation with the multiplexer data and sends it to a transmitter

 # Repository structure
+## install
+This folder contains the installation/removal shell script.
+Please check the **README.md** file inside this directory to run the installation shell script
 ## config
 This folder contains the sample configuration files.
 If you use the provided installation script, it will be copied on your system:
 - config/odr-dabmod.ini: ODR-DabMod configuration